On the benefits of defining vicinal distributions in latent space

-\textbf{Calibration error:} A recent study \cite{mixup-calibration} showed that DNNs trained with Mixup are significantly better calibrated than DNNs trained in a regular fashion.
-Calibration \cite{calibration} measures how good softmax scores are as indicators of the actual likelihood of a correct prediction.
-We measure the \textit{Expected Calibration Error(ECE)} \cite{mixup-calibration,calibration} of our trained networks, following \cite{mixup-calibration}: predictions (total $N$ predictions) are grouped into $M$ interval bins ($B_m$) of equal size.
+\textbf{Calibration:} A recent study \citep{mixup-calibration} showed that DNNs trained with Mixup are significantly better calibrated than DNNs trained in a regular fashion.
+Calibration \citep{calibration} measures how good softmax scores are as indicators of the actual likelihood of a correct prediction.
+We measure the \textit{Expected Calibration Error (ECE)} \citep{mixup-calibration,calibration} of the proposed method, following \citep{mixup-calibration}: predictions (total $N$ predictions) are grouped into $M$ interval bins ($B_m$) of equal size.
 The accuracy and confidence of $B_m$ are defined as: